What is the current status of wolves in the Southwest?

 - Like most wildlife, wolves have an innate fear of humans and tend to keep their distance.
 Mexican wolves selected for reintroduction are managed with minimal exposure to humans in an environment that maintains natural wolf behaviors.

 - Attacks by wolves on humans are extremely rare in North America.
 However, many wild animals, including bears and wolves, are potentially dangerous; people should treat all wild animals with respect.
 The majority of wolf attacks that have occurred resulted from situations involving rabid wolves; wolves habituated to humans (such as being fed by humans at campgrounds or near settlements); or wolves trying to escape while being attacked.
-There are no documented accounts of free-ranging wolves attacking humans in the lower 48 states of the United States.
+There are no documented accounts of Mexican wolves ever attacking humans.

 Are wolves destroying the livestock industry?